Updated on 1st December 2021

 The thing we love most about Ekhidna Wines (apart from the delicious food!) is that, while yes it’s technically a winery, Mr. Winter can order a beer tasting paddle – his favourite!
 Aside from beer, Ekhidna also offers handcrafted wines and ciders.

-Ekhidna is another option that really feels Australian.
+Ekhidna is another option to eat in McLaren Vale that really feels Australian.
 Kangaroo and barramundi feature on the mains menu – who can go past a pan-fried barramundi or a kangaroo loin with crispy salt bush for something truly Aussie?

 Ekhidna cater really well for groups – they’re experts.
 So if you’re coming through with your entire posse, this is a great place to schedule in a hearty lunch.